github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

       *Show/hide code*

    .. literalinclude:: river-crossing.ql
-      :lines: 14-55,100-110
+      :lines: 14-55,105-115

 Model the action of "ferrying"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic act of ferrying moves the man and a cargo item to the other shore,
+The basic act of ferrying moves the man and one cargo item to the other shore,
 resulting in a new state.

 Write a member predicate (of ``State``) called ``ferry``, that specifies what happens to the state